 • in some cases, crypto-related markets, depending on the provider and jurisdiction

-The exact selection depends on the broker.
-The main point is that spread betting often gives access to many different markets from a single account.
+The exact list depends on the broker.
+The main point is that spread betting often gives access to multiple markets from one platform.

 Why Is Spread Betting Considered High Risk?